 #1.
 Travel light, carry your essentials with you at all times

 The first rule I learned was simple but painful: luggage goes missing from time to time.
 From that incident on I always try to carry all my essentials with me!
 If I am going on a short trip, I prefer to carry only small bag that stays with me the whole flight.
 On the other hand, if I am staying for a longer period of time, I dispatch a bag, while still carrying a bag with me containing all my important files and a change of clothes in case something happens to my luggage.

 #2.
 Wi-Fi is your best friend…when it’s available

 Wi-Fi is the holy grail of traveling in business.
 The key here is to know when you can take advantage of this amazing tool!
+Most private jet aircraft are now equipped with Wi-Fi.
 For example, up until last year, Lisbon’s Airport only allowed 30 minutes of free Wi-Fi per person.
 Although the situation has since changed, I am sure there are still plenty of airports with limited or even non-existing connection.
 Before departing, make sure you search if the airport does have Wi-Fi available.
 If you do not want to take any risks, carrying your own hotspot is also a great idea to access all your business needs.

 #3.
 A power bank is a great investment

 It has happened more than once that I’m mid-sentence and my computer shuts down.
 Running out of battery truly is the worst possible nuisance while traveling.
 While most airports do have readily available “charging stations” where you can charge all your devices, investing in a power bank can be a marvelous idea!
 This way, you don’t run the risk of unexpectantly running out of battery during, for example, a long flight.